freesewing/markdown/org/docs/patterns/titan/instructions/en.md

 ###### You probably want to insert a zipper

 You should insert a zipper or leave the last part of the cross seam open (so you can pin it).
-If you don't you want be able to put on Titan to check the fit.
+If you don't you wont be able to put on Titan to check the fit.

 </Note>